-I’ll admit, I had my reservations about raising pigs for meat.
-Being a country girl from rural Ohio, I’ve grown up around hog farms.
-My uncle was a hog farmer for most of my life.
+I’ll admit, I had my reservations about raising pigs on our homestead.
+Being a country girl from rural Ohio, I’ve grown up around commercial hog farms.
+My uncle was a commercial hog farmer for most of my life.
 My brother even raised a couple hogs for 4-H one year.

 The only things I really cared to know about pigs were that they destroyed everything and smelled horrible, even if they are rather tasty.